Pradyumn-Patil/encrypted-Chatting-service/README.md

 # PHASE 2

-integrated encrpted file transfer system for diffrent t ypes of file sized (
+integrated encrpted file transfer system for diffrent t ypes of file sized ( open for any open - source contribution)